 Dedicated sections talk about specific product features and advantages to upskill retailers with to-the-point information.
-This aims at enhancing customer’s awareness and in consequence, customer satisfaction with the service.
+This aims at enhancing customer awareness and in consequence, customer satisfaction with the service.

-It also serves as a platform for retailers to share their testimonials, knowledge, and experience in regard with the business.
+It also serves as a platform for retailers to share their testimonials, knowledge, and experience in regard to the business.

 || IN THE MATTRESS BUSINESS, IT’S GOOD TO BE A KNOW-IT-ALL!

-This continuous diversification also translates into more technical terms to understand and explain for the retailers.
+This continuous diversification also translates into more technical terms to understand and explain to the retailers.
 But there is no shortcut around it.
 These features are the USP of each mattress.
-They are what makes a mattress right or wrong for a customer in regard with their specific needs.
+They are what makes a mattress right or wrong for a customer in regard to their specific needs.
 They are what sells the mattress!

 Here is some very insightful piece of advice Mr. S. Sundaresan, Secretary of ISPF has to offer during their Retail Partner Training Programme.
 He says “While introducing and presenting any product, especially the premium ones, we advise our Retail Partners to focus on three essential aspects of product presentation to consumers: Product Features, Product Advantages and Product Benefits.
 It is a must that the dealer should have a thorough knowledge and understanding about the products specifications and its benefits for the consumers so that they confidently guide the consumer on the aforesaid three significant points, which are one of the important pillars of a sales pitch that support to get the deal closed.”

-Well trained retailers can always tell clear and compelling stories about the mattresses.
-Using their sleep science knowledge, they relate the larger theme of “need for good sleep” and personal “sleeping habits and needs” to the specific product features and help the customer see the same.
+Well-trained retailers can always tell clear and compelling stories about mattresses.
+Using their sleep science knowledge, they relate the larger theme of the “need for a good sleep” and personal “sleeping habits and needs” to the specific product features and help the customer see the same.

-Under the Retail Partner Training Programme by ISPF, practical case study and role play were used to enable empirical learning and deal with customers better.
+Under the Retail Partner Training Programme by ISPF, practical case studies and role play were used to enable empirical learning and deal with customers better.